 Turn the shirt inside out and lay the sleeves you can pin if you wish to keep them in place.
 Sew along the opening of the sleeve to sew them closed.

 Cut the edge around the neck hole so you have a raw edge.

 At this point, try it on because you may need to make the neck hole a little larger.
 If it is too big then don't worry because we will be adding elastic.

-This is a great time to measure for your elastic.
-I always go true size because when you overlap the ends, that is what will give that little cinch to make it stay on and it won’t be too tight.
+This is a great time to measure your elastic.
+I always go true size because when you overlap the ends, that is what will give that little cinch to make it stay on and it won't be too tight.

-Use the Elastic Threader to grabs the elastic and hold it tight as you thread it through the casing.
+Use the Elastic Threader to grab the elastic and hold it tight as you thread it through the casing.
 I have used safety pins before and they work great too.
 Be careful not to twist the elastic inside the casing.

 Overlap the two ends of the elastic by about an inch and run them through the sewing machine a couple of times.
 Pull on the waistband of the skirt until all of the elastic goes inside the casing and then sew the opening closed.

 And that is all there is to it!
 Sew Easy!